Essential Pallet Requirements for International Shipments

 • Batch Number (if applicable)

-Depending on what you are shipping on your pallets, you might want to place labels that give specific directions on how your freight should be handled.
+Depending on the freight you’re shipping, you might want to place labels that give specific directions on how your cargo should be handled.
 You can include labels that say “do not double stack” or “this side up” and other warnings and directions as needed.

-Having exact duplicates of labels placed on different sides of your international shipment of pallets is essential.
+Placing duplicates of your shipping label on each side of the palletized load is essential.
 At the least, you want to have two duplicates of every label you use.

 Pallet labels can be blocked from view by the walls of shipping containers or by other shipping pallets next to them.
-Having duplicate labels on multiple sides of your shipments will increase the likelihood that workers and forklift operators will see them.
+Having duplicate labels on each side of your shipment will help workers and forklifts operators find them more easily.

 How Should Pallets Be Loaded?